“What d’you say, Ellie? I know it’s a long way from home and there’s not a whole lot around here, but I haven’t seen you in years.”

 His jaw is strong and angular, I can see that even through his beard.
 He has a thick, muscular neck with a large vein snaking down partially covered by a tattoo peeking out from the collar of the black t-shirt that’s clinging to his well-defined torso.
 He’s breath-taking, God-like in his physique.

 “Are you alright there?”
-Sam has caught me staring at him.
+Sam says, catching me staring at him.
 Shit.

 “Yeah, why?”
 I reply, trying to sound nonchalant, knowing I desperately failed.